Signs Your AC Unit Needs a Repair

 Weird Smells

 Strange odors from your AC aren’t normal.
-Burnt smells could mean fried wire insulation, while musty odors might indicate mold in the unit or ducts—both need quick attention!
+Burnt smells might mean damaged wiring, while musty odors could indicate mold in the unit or ducts—both need quick attention!

 Skyrocketing Energy Bills

-Noticed a sudden jump in your electricity bills?
-A struggling AC could be the reason.
-Clogged filters, refrigerant leaks, or a faulty thermostat can overwork the unit and waste energy.
+Noticed a sudden spike in your energy bills?
+A struggling AC could be the cause.
+Clogged filters, refrigerant leaks, or a faulty thermostat may overwork the unit, wasting energy.

 Weak Airflow